HilkeB/social-robot-design-portfolio/docs/project6.md

 During this week's project session a behavior toolkit was created by my group and I (F. den Brok, S. Nanwani, D. Doeleman, R. den Otter, H. van den Born).
 The tool should preferrably not rely on a Wizard of Oz.

-After a quick brainstorm we settled on the idea of character personlization of ROSE.
-When ROSE will be used in elderly care it should be able to communicate with a lot of different patients.
-Because of this we created five character types for ROSE (It was a struggle to get the sources correct in the images, because of this I will elaborte on our process after the presentation of the five different character profiles :) )
+At the beginning of the lecture we talked about the difference between the behavior- and expressive toolkit.
+After a brief discussion we concluded that in our eye's the expressive toolkit had a stronger focus on non verbal communication and expressiveness while behavior is more about the overaching image.
+Behavior is more that movement and expression, it inlcudes the way you talk, the way you move, the valance of your actions and more.
+We wanted to incorporate this and after some more brainstroming we decided that it might be interesting to create different ROSE personality cards.
+We were inspired by the 16 personality types [^16] and the concept of Dungeons and Dragons [^17] in which you can shape your own character and narrative.
+In addition to this, we found that personality can be of hughe influence on how people behave them selves [^18].
+By using personalitie types we aim to create a tool which can be utilized to explore the behavior of ROSE in a lot of different settings.
+In addition, the tool might allow for the customization of care robots to specifically fit patient needs.

+### Working of the toolkit
+The toolkit works as follows: A caregiver or deisgner can select a personality type for ROSE.
+When a caregiver chooses the personlaity type they can use the patient history and knowledge about the patient to select a fitting character type.
+In addition to this, an interaction designer can also explore behavior in different social settings with this tool.
+The designer can design their own character sheets or use one of our created sheets.

+The five personalities were based on literature.
+We acknowlegde that personalities are not always so straight forward as presented below, however for the aim of this ourse a total of 5 personality types were chosen:

 ### ROSE the logician